puzzle/ansible-training/content/en/docs/12/01/_index.en.md

 ### Task 1

 * In which language has a module to be written?
+* Point your webbrowser to the official documentation about Ansible module architecture.
 * Point your webbrowser to the official documentation about developing modules.
 * Point your webbrowser to the official documentation about developing modules best practices.
 * Point your webbrowser to the official documentation about developing collections.